NazrinUFO/VrcLovenseConnect/README.md

 - (Optional) one Contact Receiver with a "PenetratorSelf" custom tag, and "Allow Self" enabled only.
 - (Optional) one Contact Sender with an "OrificeSelf" tag.

-This setup will make sure that you and others can control your toys without any weird behavior.
+This setup will make sure that you and others can control your toys without any interference.
 Tags can be changed to be shared only to a few people for a more private use, kind of like a password.

 # What's next?